bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 Methods and Actions
 -------------------

 A controller is a Ruby class which inherits from `ApplicationController` and has methods just like any other class.
-When your application receives a request, the routing will determine which controller and action to run, then Rails creates an instance of that controller and runs the method with the same name as the action.
+When your application receives a request, the routing will determine which controller and action to run, then Quails creates an instance of that controller and runs the method with the same name as the action.

 ```ruby
 class ClientsController < ApplicationController